microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Outstanding Amount (Excl.
 VAT)
 **Formula**
-- This KPI calculates the sum of Purchase Amount column from the Purchases table where Source Type = Purchase Order Outstanding, excluding VAT.
+- This measure calculates the sum of Purchase Amount column from the Purchases table where Source Type = Purchase Order Outstanding, excluding VAT.

 **Data Sources**
 - Purchase Line